-To plan, organize, and direct the activities of an assigned work section within the Building Maintenance Division of the Facility Service Department; to coordinate work section activities with other work sections, divisions, departments, and outside contractors; and to provide highly responsible technical and operational support to the Assistant Building Maintenance Superintendent or management designee.
+To plan, organize, and direct the activities of an assigned work section within the Building Maintenance Division of the Facilities Management Department; to coordinate work section activities with other work sections, divisions, departments, and outside contractors; and to provide highly responsible technical and operational support to the Building Maintenance Superintendent or management designee.

 SUPERVISION RECEIVED AND EXERCISED

-Receives general direction from the Assistant Building Maintenance Superintendent or management designee.
+Receives general direction from the Building Maintenance Superintendent or management designee.

 EXAMPLES OF ESSENTIAL DUTIES